 East Shores residents are allowed to build boat docks.
 East Shores dock designs require the approval of the East Shores architectural committee; in addition, all dock designs on the lake require the approval of Garner Lake Management.
 Covered boat docks are not allowed.

 Fishing and picnicking on the levee aren’t permitted.
 The park across from the boat ramp has a picnic pavilion and tables for use of East Shores residents and their guests.

 Picnic tables normally don’t need to be reserved for simple family short-term use but do for larger or longer-term use.

 Garner Lake decals are one of the ways Garner Lake residents control access to the lake.
 The decals are inexpensive and identify you as a resident.
 Lake guidelines state that anything that floats requires a decal.
 They can be purchased by property owners for $10 each from Garner Lake Management (901) 388-9176.

 Lake rules and other useful information are posted at www.garnerlake.com.

 The docking spaces adjacent the East Shore boat ramp belong to the homeowners there.
 Boats shouldn’t be parked there without permission of the home owner.

-Normal trash and yard debris pick-up is on Mondays.
-Recycling is picked up every other Friday.
-Larger items may be picked up by special arrangement with the trash company.
+Normal trash, yard debris, and recycling pick-up is on Fridays.
+Larger items may be picked up by special arrangement by calling the city at 901 867-5409.